ginaleslie/budgeting-tool-concept/README.md

 </h1>

 This project is the final in our course.
 The brief requires us to build a financial management software where incomes and expenses can be tracked proactively.
-Please note:
-This project uses AirBnB style guide, where trailing semi-colons are not needed.
-All React components should end in .js Styling is done by using Styled Components.

 ## 🚀 Quick start on your local computer